life-itself/tao/onboarding/README.md

 ### Markdown

 Markdown is a markup language with plain text formatting syntax.
-We often use Markdown based tools, including HackMD and GitLab.
+We often use Markdown based tools, including HackMD and GitHub.

 If you are new to Markdown, see the [Markdown tutorial](https://playbook.datopian.com/markdown/)